-The Fourth State Transition Plan will be submitted to CMS on to be determined.
+The Fifth State Transition Plan will be submitted to CMS on to be determined. (after the comments received have been reviewed and any necessary changes made).

 In January 2014, the Centers for Medicare & Medicaid Services promulgated a final federal rule (2014 Home and Community Based Services Final Rule CMS-2249-F and CMS 2296-F) to ensure that individuals receiving long term services and supports (LTSS) through home and community based services (HCBS) programs under 1915(c) of the Social Security Act have full access to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal finances and receive services in the community to the same degree as individuals not receiving Medicaid HCBS.
 West Virginia developed a transition plan pursuant to 42 CFR 441.301(c)(6) that contains the actions the State will take to bring all West Virginia waivers into compliance with requirements set forth in 42 CFR 441.301(c)(4-5).